 Participatory arts and video installation.
 Responsive Space, Modern Art Oxford, 2020-21.

-Breathworks began as a digital participatory project led by Lucy Sabin, Creative Associate (Digital) at Modern Art Oxford (MAO).
-The gallery’s audiences were invited to capture an experience related to breathing, submitting an image and 20-60 seconds of audio via a webform.
+Breathworks began as a digital participatory project.
+The gallery’s audiences were invited to capture an experience related to breathing, submitting an image and 20-60 seconds of audio via a web form.
 These media were then layered with a circular sound wave and added to an online exhibition and subsequent video installation in the gallery space.
 Thanks to its thematic timeliness and uptake, Breathworks also led to an events programme and research project in collaboration with the University of Oxford.
-A project write-up is available here.

 Sabin was responsible for concept development, facilitation of focus groups, design of aesthetics and animation, design of interactive webpages (online form, online gallery), copywriting and content creation for webpages, user testing of webpages, co-curation of submissions and video editing, Instagram takeover, assistance with funding applications, networking with academic staff, participation in panel events, follow-up articles and interviews, contribution to impact evaluation reporting.
 The artist worked closely with Andrée Latham, Digital Curator at Modern Art Oxford.